Despite big heat, small flaws doom Glasnow vs. Dodgers - WHIZ News

 Mookie Betts opened the game with a double on a 3-2 fastball after taking two breaking pitches that missed the zone.
 Corey Seager then caught a hanging curve and ripped it for an RBI single and a fast 1-0 lead.

 That’s when Glasnow really went wild.
-Seager took second after Glasnow threw a curve in the dirt, then got third on a bouncing 101 mph fastball.
+Seager took second after Glasnow threw a curve in the dirt and got third on a bouncing 101 mph fastball.
 The two wild pitches tied a Series record for most in an inning by one pitcher.
 Seager scored on an infield hit by Cody Bellinger.

-Joc Pederson led off the second with a home run, and Glasnow unfurled his record third wild pitch in the third inning, another curve that didn’t make it to home plate.
+Joc Pederson led off the second with a home run, and Glasnow unfurled his record third wild pitch in the third inning, another curve that bounced short of home plate.

 Glasnow escaped the third by striking out Bellinger and getting Chris Taylor to ground out, and briefly showed just how dominant he can be during a stretch when he retired eight straight.